grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 In this section, we can Link a dashboard and panel to our Alert.
 For that, click **Link Dashboard and panel** button.

-Linking an alert to a panel will add an annotation to the panel when the status of your alert changes.
-If you don’t have a panel already, and since this is optional, you can skip this step for now and link it after you have finished configuring the alert.
+Linking an alert rule to a panel adds an annotation to the panel when the status of your alert rulechanges.
+If you don’t have a panel already, and since this is optional, you can skip this step for now and link it after you have finished configuring the alert rule.

 ## Trigger an alert
 We have now configured an alert rule and a contact point.
 Now let’s see if we can trigger our Alert by generating some traffic on our sample application.